 The scope of the CEMUS model is not limited to the classroom setting.
-CEMUS Forum organizes open lectures, an annual conference and festival on education for sustainable development, film showings, discussions, workshops and a variety of other events.
+CEMUS Forum organizes open lectures, an annual Sustainability festival, film showings, discussions, conferences, workshops and a variety of other events.
 Much of this work is done in collaboration with students, in the envisioning, planning and delivery stages.
 These events are intended to attract not only current university staff and students, but also alumni, government officials, the interested public and organizations.
 The aim of this work is to extend the educational core of the center by bridging the gaps between the theoretical and the practical, the young and the old and the academic and non academic worlds, as well as to create a meeting place for people interested in transdisciplinary education and sustainable solutions.

 An exciting new project is a UN initiated platform for transformative learning initiatives in Uppsala, a so called “Regional Centre of Expertise on Education for Sustainable Development.”
 This will continue to be developed within the Uppsala centre for sustainable development in collaboration with a wide collection of societal actors and organizations.
 The work to further develop the platform will continue throughout 2015, and involvement from everyone interested is most welcome.

 The CEMUS Forum also works as a launching pad for student project ideas.
 Support can be given in the form of people to bounce ideas off of, access to a broad contact network, use of a variety of venues, help with marketing campaigns/advertising and economic support.
 Projects are initiated through a dialogue with Forum staff, and in close collaboration with Cemus Roots.

 During 2014 and 2015 you can get involved in the following existing projects:

 - The development of the RCE Uppsala platform (see description above)